zainab-Memon/Learning-React/01-JavaScript Refresher/README.md

 - You can export a function or variable from any file.
 - There are two types of exports: Named and Default. <br>
 ![image](https://user-images.githubusercontent.com/88162824/202528266-a8dbe9c9-4e2b-4e7a-beaf-7908f223c1f2.png)
+- A file can only contain one default and an unlimited amount of named exports.
 #### Import
 - You can import modules into a file in two ways, based on if they are named exports or default exports.
 - Named exports are constructed using curly braces.
 Default exports are not. <br>
 ![image](https://user-images.githubusercontent.com/88162824/202528332-8ca703dd-4626-43db-bd48-be415c58e98c.png)
+- When importing named exports, you can also import all named exports at once with the following syntax:
+- import * as upToYou from './path/to/file.js
+-
 ## Day 2: 18/11/2022
 ### Classes
 - Classes are blueprints / templates for objects.